-Altered mental status (AMS) is a general term used to describe various disorders of mental functioning that can range from slight confusion to coma.
+Altered mental status (AMS) is a general term used to describe various disorders of mental functioning ranging from slight confusion to coma.
 Given the vagueness of the term, it is imperative to understand its key components before considering a differential diagnosis.
 Fundamentally, mental status is a combination of the patient's level of consciousness (i.e., attentiveness) and cognition (i.e., mental processes or thoughts); patients may have disorders of one or both.
 For example, patients with meningitis may have impaired consciousness (i.e., altered sensorium, decreased attentiveness) with intact cognition, whereas patients with dementia may have a normal level of consciousness with impaired cognition.
 However, more frequently, patients exhibit altered levels of consciousness plus cognition: for example, with delirium, a relatively common and sometimes fatal cause of AMS.

 Normal state of consciousness consists of either the state of attentiveness in which most people function while not asleep, or one of the recognised stages of normal sleep from which the person can be easily aroused.
 Abnormal state of consciousness is more difficult to categorise, and many terms are used.
 Some of the more common terms include: